IPS-LMU/octra/libs/README.md

 This sections shows an overview of all custom libraries used by OCTRA.
 All Angular-specific libraries start with "ngx".

+- [utilities](./utilities/src/): library with custom functions used in the other libraries or apps like OCTRA
+- [media](./media/src/): all media related classes (for now audio only: audio playback a.s.o)
+- [assets](./assets/src/): library with shared assets in octra applications e.g. JSON schemata
+- [annotation](./annotation/src/): Objects and other classes used to handle annotation tasks
-- [ngx-components](https://github.com/IPS-LMU/octra/tree/main/libs/ngx-components): Angular components e.g. for the
+- [ngx-components](./ngx-components/): Angular components e.g. for the
   signal displays.
-- [annotation](https://github.com/IPS-LMU/octra/tree/main/libs/annotation): Objects and other classes used to handle annotation tasks
-- [media](https://github.com/IPS-LMU/octra/tree/main/libs/media): all media related classes (for now audio only: audio playback a.s.o)
-- [ngx-utilities](https://github.com/IPS-LMU/octra/tree/main/libs/ngx-utilities): library with custom functions used in angular projects
+- [ngx-utilities](./ngx-utilities/): library with custom functions used in angular projects
-- [utilities](https://github.com/IPS-LMU/octra/tree/main/libs/utilities): library with custom functions used in the other libraries or apps like OCTRA
-- [assets](https://github.com/IPS-LMU/octra/tree/main/libs/assets): library with shared assets in octra applications e.g. JSON schemata

 # Installation